Eric Gill: London 1900–1907

 In 1904 Gill married Ethel Hester Moore (1878–1961), a former art student, later known as Mary, the daughter of a businessman who was also the head verger at Chichester Cathedral.
 Gill and Moore would eventually have three daughters and foster a son.
-After a short period in Battersea, the couple moved into 20 Black Lion Lane, Hammersmith in west London, near the, recently married, Johnstons' home on Hammersmith Terrace.
-A number of artists associated with the Arts and Crafts movement, including Emery Walker, T. J. Cobden-Sanderson and May Morris were already based in the area, as were a number of printing presses, notably the Doves Press.
-Gill formed a business partnership with Lawrence Christie and recruited a number of staff, including the 14-year old Joseph Cribb, to work in his studio.
+After a short period in Battersea the couple moved into 20 Black Lion Lane, Hammersmith, in west London, near the, recently married, Johnstons' home on Hammersmith Terrace.
+Artists associated with the Arts and Crafts movement, including Emery Walker, T. J. Cobden-Sanderson and May Morris, were already based in the area, as were several printers, including the Doves Press.
+Gill formed a business partnership with Lawrence Christie and recruited staff, including the 14-year-old Joseph Cribb, to work in his studio.
 Gill began giving lectures at the Central School and taught courses in monumental masonry and lettering for stonemasons at the Paddington Institute.
 In 1905 he was elected to the Arts and Crafts Exhibition Society and joined the Fabian Society the following year.
-After a period of intense involvement with the Fabians, Gill became disillusioned with both them and the Arts and Craft movement.
-By 1907 he was writing and making speeches about the failures, both theoretical and practical, of the craft movement to resist the advance of mass-production.
+After a period of intense involvement with the Fabians Gill became disillusioned with both them and the Arts and Craft movement.
+By 1907 he was writing and making speeches about the failures, both theoretical and practical, of the craft movement to resist the advance of mass production.

-In his diaries, Gill records two affairs while living at Hammersmith.
-He had a brief affair with the family maid while his wife was pregnant and then a relationship with Lillian Meacham, who he met through the Fabian Society.
-Gill and Meacham visited the Paris Opera and Chartres Cathedral together and when their affair ended, she became an apprentice in Gill's workshop and remained a family friend throughout her life.
+In his diaries Gill records two affairs while living at Hammersmith.
+He had a brief affair with the family's maid while his wife was pregnant, and then a relationship with Lillian Meacham, who he had met through the Fabian Society.
+Gill and Meacham visited the Paris Opera and Chartres Cathedral together and when their affair ended she became an apprentice in Gill's workshop and remained a family friend throughout his life.